Admission and Financial Aid

 Students are also expected to contribute to the cost of education by earning income during the summer and over the course of the academic year.
 This expected student contribution will vary depending upon current policies.

-Types of Aid Awards
+Types of Aid Notices

-First-Year Student Awards
+First-Year Student Notices

 Bowdoin National Merit Scholars

-Bowdoin’s standard financial aid packages include an expectation that the student will work during the summer and academic year.
+Bowdoin’s standard financial aid decisions include an expectation that the student will work during the summer and academic year.
 The student may choose to work or not; this decision has no effect on the grant offer.

 Bowdoin's student employment program offers a wide variety of opportunities to undergraduates, including direct employment at Bowdoin and at outside agencies represented on the campus or located in the community.
 Employment opportunities are open to all students who are interested and able to work.
 For students choosing to have the Student Employment Office assign them a campus job, the First-Year Job Placement Program (FYJPP) assigns students to positions prior to their arrival in the fall.
 There are over 2,500 campus jobs available in College departments and offices.
 The annual student payroll currently stands at more than $1,900,000.